Productivity & Work Setup

 Does the reMarkable 2 require a subscription?

 The device works without a subscription for basic note-taking.
-However, the Connect plan ($2.99/month) unlocks cloud sync, Google Drive/Dropbox integration, handwriting-to-text conversion, and screen sharing to your computer.
+However, the Connect plan (a small monthly fee) unlocks cloud sync, Google Drive/Dropbox integration, handwriting-to-text conversion, and screen sharing to your computer.
 The free tier has limited cloud storage (100MB) and no third-party integrations.
-Rocketbook's cloud features are completely free with no subscription.
+Rocketbook's cloud features are completely free with no subscription — a significant long-term cost advantage.

 Which is better for PDF annotation?

 The reMarkable 2 wins decisively for PDF work.
 You can upload PDFs directly, annotate with handwriting, highlight text, and export marked-up documents.
-The Rocketbook can't handle PDFs at all—it's strictly for handwritten notes that get scanned to the cloud.
-If PDF annotation is your primary use case, the reMarkable 2 is the only choice.
+The Rocketbook can't handle PDFs at all — it's strictly for handwritten notes that get scanned to the cloud.
+If PDF annotation is your primary use case, the reMarkable 2 is the only choice between these two devices.

 Tags: